 Location: Linden Grove

-Sudnya Shroff is a local artist and fashion designer based in Los Altos, California.
+Sudnya Shroff is an interdisciplinary artist based in Los Altos, California.
 She has been invited to create a participatory installation in Montalvo’s gardens which will represent her commitment to the global refugee community.
 Visitors to the park will be invited to add to Shroff's lace-like environment comprised of hundreds of crocheted flowers created in collaboration with the refugee community in Greece.
 The flower has come to symbolize for the artist “...the tenacity of the refugee-activist collective that resists the darkness of fear, while embracing the beauty of hope.”

 We have so much more in common than not.
 All of us part of a single race, the human race, varied in our approach to life, much wisdom to be shared, yet discriminated across superficial differences based in fear.
 Chasms created across cultures instead of bridges.
 Spaces in all the wrong places.